Below are some frequently asked questions about Direct Primary Care. We will continue to post more questions and answers as they come up.

 Q: HOW AM I BILLED FOR SERVICES?

 A: You pay a subscription.
 The subscription options are monthly, quarterly, or yearly.
 There is a discount for paying yearly.
 We keep a credit card on file and it is billed automatically.
-Any additional feels like labs, medications, images, will be added to your monthly fee if and when they apply.
+Any additional feels like labs, medications, images, and treatments are paid for at time of service or will be added to your monthly fee if and when they apply.
 Its the best model for high-quality care service and support over a long period.

 Q: CAN I USE THE DPC FOR ONE MONTH?

 A: Unfortunately no, we believe in the value of the doctor/patient relationship model.
 We prefer a minimum of 3 months membership.
 We require 30 days notice to cancel any membership.
 We are able to keep our fees low for our patients, because we focus on getting to know our members and understanding their health needs.
-Healing takes time.
-We do offer meet & greet appointments and one-time consults.
+Healing takes time and so does establishing a relationship with your doctor.

 Q: DO I REALLY HAVE DIRECT ACCESS TO MY PHYSICIAN?